Updated June 2022

 But sometimes, a child does like to draw and paint but gets frustrated with their skill level and/or compares their work to that of a sibling or adult or even to their own vision.
 And that frustration can lead them to say that they can’t draw and can lead them to avoid drawing.

-If this describes your child, I have a few tips for you!
+If this describes your child, here are a few tips for you!

 Drawing for Kids: Encouraging the Reluctant Artist